tianleimin/PepperTeleoperation/README.md

 rosrun openni_tracker openni_tracker

+#manually change the option in 'Fixed Frame' under 'Global Options' to visualize Openni Tracker

+rosrun rviz rviz

-#check the ip and port in choreograph tool for the virtual machine
+#check the ip and port in choreograph tool for the virtual machine, rename kinect_pj(copyAndPlay)V3 or kinect_pj(liveSimu)v3 into kinect_pj to determine which one to run

 rosrun kinect_pj kinect_pj --ip <ip> --port <port>